Lerrylore/Escape-Baloons/README.md

 ## About The Project
-Escape Ballon is a small graphics application made entirely with Vulkan API where the player needs to flee from relentless balls that are trying to chase him!
+Escape Ballon is a prototype graphics application made entirely with Vulkan API where the player needs to flee from relentless balls that are trying to chase him!
 It was made for the "Computer Graphics" course at Politecnico di Milano and it is been graded 30/30.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>